- What You Will Need

 - That's All!

 - Photo Textures for Your Sketchbook Brushes

-If you want to add new brushes for Sketchbook Pro, you need just a few steps!
-In this short tutorial I'll show you how to import brushes into Sketchbook Pro using my own custom Sketchbook brush pack.
+If you want to add new Sketchbook Pro brushes or you're wondering how to add brushes to Sketchbook for iPad, you need just a few steps!
+In this short tutorial, I'll show you how to import brushes into Sketchbook Pro and Sketchbook for iPad using my own custom Sketchbook brush pack.

 What You'll Learn in This Sketchbook Pro Brushes Tutorial